alexyakunin/BoardGames/README.md

 Live version of this app: https://boardgames.alexyakunin.com/

-"Board Games" is the new [Fusion] sample and a fully functional web app allowing you to play real-time multiplayer board games.
+"Board Games" is a new [Fusion] sample and a fully functional web app allowing you to play real-time multiplayer board games.

 The sample implements a number of features that are